sav0l/LSB_steganography/README.md

 # LSB Steganography

-This project implements a steganographic method, which consists in hiding messages in the lower bits of the image
+This project implements a steganographic method, which consists in hiding messages in the lower bits of the image.
+This method can be used to hide information in images saved in bmp, png format

 ##### Installation
 ```bash